-Figure 11: Number of laboratory-confirmed cases of mumps in Scotland by year, 2000 to June 2023
+Figure 11: Number of laboratory-confirmed cases of mumps in Scotland by year, 2000 to September 2023

-See the vaccine-preventable disease summary for the number and incidence of mumps in Scotland over the last five years.
+See Appendix 1 for the number and incidence of mumps in Scotland over the last five years.

-In 2020, the majority of reported cases occurred in the first three months, as shown in Figure 13.
+In 2020, the majority of reported cases occurred in the first three months, as shown in Figure 12.
 The decrease in reported cases since April 2020 was likely a result of social distancing measures and restrictions implemented in response to the COVID-19 pandemic, which will also have interrupted the transmission of mumps.
 These measures also reduced attendance to the primary care setting, resulting in reduced opportunity to diagnose cases.